In this article:

 - a USD savings account, or

-- an individual or joint non-registered account.
+- an individual or joint non-registered account (including margin accounts).

 Margin account restrictions